alanrogers/eghop/src/suggested.md

   * The authors argue that modern humans emigrated out of Africa in two waves, first at 74 kya and later at 46 kya.

-1. [Brandt et al 2018][brandt18:g3] The Effect of Balancing Selection on Population Differentiation: A Study with HLA Genes.
+1. [Brandt et al 2018][brandt18:g3] The effect of balancing selection on population differentiation: a study with HLA genes.

   * "Theory predicts that balancing selection reduces population differentiation, as measured by FST...However, in pairs of closely